project-flogo/ml/examples/streamingOutlier/README.md

 ### Jupyter Notebooks
 Two Jupyter notebooks exist in this repo.
-The first (processing_cc_fraud_data.ipynb) processes the kaggle cc data and creates normalized training data and normalizedsample data to run the outlier app on that the model has not previously seen.  dnn_outlier.ipynb on the other hand trains the dnn model used in the app.
+The first (processing_cc_fraud_data.ipynb) processes the kaggle cc data and creates normalized training data and normalized sample data to run the outlier app on that the model has not previously seen.  dnn_outlier.ipynb on the other hand trains the dnn model used in the app.

 After running teh DNN file, you must zip and move the model in the m directory into the directory that contains your binary file.